 8. 'Emma' by Jane Austen

 At times, it's better to go to the source.
 Jane Austen's 'Emma' tells the story of a naïve but well-intentioned young woman who enjoys orchestrating relationships for everyone but herself.
-But after a few social blunders, she comes to realize what has been in plain sight.
+But after a few social blunders, she comes to realize what has been in plain sight in her own love life.

 Why it's similar: The DNA of 'Bridgerton' runs directly through Austen's work.
-The sharp social observation, the comedy of manners, the way romance blooms through conversation and shared moments — it's all here.
+The sharp social observation, the way finances and class ruel courtship, the comedy of manners, the way romance blooms through conversation and shared moments — it's all here.

 If you loved watching the 'Bridgerton' characters navigate the rules and expectations of their world, 'Emma' will feel like coming home.
 Austen's influence on Julia Quinn and the entire regency romance genre cannot be overstated.